Diarrhea

 Treatment

-In most cases, you can treat your diarrhea with over-the-counter medicines and by replacing lost fluids and electrolytes to prevent dehydration.
+In most cases, you can treat acute diarrhea with over-the-counter medicines and by replacing lost fluids and electrolytes to prevent dehydration.
 Doctors may treat some causes of diarrhea with prescription medicines.

 Eating, Diet, & Nutrition

 If you have diarrhea, you may lose your appetite.
 When your appetite returns, you can go back to eating your normal diet.
-Parents and caretakers should give children with diarrhea their usual diet and give infants breast milk or formula.
+Parents and caregivers should give children with diarrhea their usual diet and feed infants breast milk or formula.

 Clinical Trials